-The Partnership brings together partners in science, industry, education, agriculture, tourism, fishers, traditional owners, government and the community.
-The Partnership is developing ways to report on the health of our waterways and Reef, seeking to improve outcomes for our region.
+The Partnership brings together partners in science, industry, education, tourism, fishers, traditional owners, government and the community.
+The Partnership reports on the status of our region's natural biodiversity and water quality and the benefits our waterways and Reef provides.
+Through this report we seek to improve outcomes for our region.

-The term “dry tropics” refers to the low average rainfall range of 500 to 1000mm per year which occurs in short timeframes.
+The term “dry tropics” refers to the low average rainfall range of 500 to 1000mm per year which often occurs in short time frames.

 Townsville, Magnetic Island and Palm Island are situated in the dry tropics region of Queensland and represent the largest urban centre adjacent to the Great Barrier Reef.
 Our community has strong and enduring connections to the water and relies on the numerous freshwater and estuarine systems, and Cleveland Bay, for its world-class experiences in fishing, diving, boating and swimming.
 It is also an internationally renowned hub for marine and coral reef science, research and investment, and home to the largest general cargo port in Northern Australia.

 Working together, we will share data to understand the benefits that our waterways provide and the effect we have on them.
 This information will help us track improvements over time and help decision makers target expenditure where it is needed most.

 The Dry Tropics Partnership for Healthy Waters reporting area covers a land area of about 134,000km2 and 12,000km2 of sea area.
 It includes the greater Townsville area and extends north to Crystal Creek and south to Crocodile Creek (near Cape Cleveland).
 The sea area includes Cleveland Bay, Magnetic Island and the Palm Island Group.

 The Report Card is due to be launched on the 24th of May 2019 and will be updated annually.

 The Report Card will provide scores on the health of our waterways, giving our community an easier way to understand the overall water health story.